Housing

 If you or someone you care about is living in a nursing home and is concerned about the quality of care, the Northern Virginia Long-Term Care Ombudsman Program is there to help.
 Call (703) 324-5961 or e-mail NVLTCOP@fairfaxcounty.gov.

-Over time, individuals fill their homes with touching memories connected to possessions that ultimately may grow unwieldy at some point.
+Over time, individuals fill their homes with touching memories connected to possessions that ultimately may grow unwieldy.
 Reducing clutter also becomes a matter of safety and improved mobility.
 Professionals can help with decluttering, organizing room by room, drawer by drawer, and/or preparing for a move to a smaller space.

 For tips about decluttering, Fairfax County offers help.
 In the extreme, the situation could be hoarding, which is considered to be a mental illness or a medical condition that may require evaluation and treatment.
 For more information, the Anxiety and Depression Association of America offers help.